Exhibitions at The Leeds Library

 Tutankhamun: The Boy King Rediscovered.
 October 2022 – January 2023

-In November of 1922, Howard Carter and his archeological team uncovered the almost-intact tomb of Tutankhamun.
-For thousands of years, it had protected his body and over 5,300 ornate artifacts meant to furnish their king in his afterlife – and their glittering quality took the world by storm.
-As much is evident in the multitude of books The Leeds Library has surrounding the subject!
-So, to celebrate 100 years since Tutankhamun’s rediscovery, we’ve explored his life, death, and legacy through the pages of our collection.
+In November 1922, Howard Carter and his archeological team uncovered the almost-intact tomb of Tutankhamun.
+For thousands of years, it had protected his body and over 5,300 ornate artifacts meant to furnish their king in his afterlife, and their glittering quality took the world by storm.
+So to celebrate 100 years since Tutankhamun’s rediscovery, we’ve explored his life, death, and legacy through the pages of our collection.
 Examine our findings below!

 The Inventive Minds of John Smeaton and Johann Beckmann.
 September – October 2022